-The above represents reasonable range of fair enterprise valuation of the SPVs.
+The above represents reasonable range of Fair Enterprise Valuation.

-9. Additional Procedures to be complied with in accordance with InvIT regulations
+8. Additional Procedures to be complied with in accordance with InvIT regulations

+8.1.
 Scope of Work

-9.1 The Schedule V of the SEBI InvIT Regulations prescribes the minimum set of mandatory disclosures to be made in the valuation report.
+The Schedule V of the SEBI InvIT Regulations prescribes the minimum set of mandatory disclosures to be made in the valuation report.
 In this reference, the minimum disclosures in valuation report may include following information as well, so as to provide the investors with the adequate information about the valuation and other aspects of the underlying assets of the InvIT.